 Hillshading raster tiles

 On the right side, you can choose the area of your interest.
 The default option is the whole planet, then there are sorted continents, countries, or regions.
 You can use the search field to find your area directly.

 If you click on the last item in the box - Custom region, you are on the page, where it is possible to choose an extract of your own choice.

 This extract tool is available for OpenStreetMap, Contour lines, Hillshading, and Satellite datasets.
 The form on the left side is then settings of the bounding box (Selected area), range of zoom levels, or optimization for a custom GL style.
 The easiest way to fill the bounding box of an area is to press

 Ctrl and drag with the mouse in the map.
 A detailed description of this tool is in the article Custom extracts.

 What kind of data do you get?

 OpenStreetMap vector tiles contain a selection of OpenStreetMap data, using the layer schema defined by the OpenMapTiles Project.
-The tiles are generated to the zoom level 14 but can be over zoomed.
-For non-commercial personal projects or evaluation and education, the purpose is gratis download.
+The tiles are generated to the zoom level 14 but can be over-zoomed.
+For non-commercial personal projects or evaluation and education, the purpose is gratis to download.